alexshtf/alexshtf.github.io/_posts/2020-01-31-ProximalPointWarmup.md

 \right\}
 $$

 The  idea is known as the stochastic proximal point method[^ppm], or implicit learning[^impl].
-Note, that when $$f$$ is “too complicated”, we might not have any efficient method to compute $$x_{t+1}$$, which makes this method impractical for many types of loss functions.
+Note, that when the loss $$f$$ is “too complicated”, we might not have any efficient method to compute $$x_{t+1}$$, which makes this method impractical for many types of loss functions, i.e. training deep neural networks.
 However, it turns out to be useful for many losses.

 Let us consider a simple example - linear regression.
 Our aim is to minimize